mattpe/node-ci-intro/lecture/readme.md

 Study and do [this Node.js & GitHub actions example](https://github.com/mattpe/node-ci-intro).

-### Task 2 (team work): Design and configure Continuous Integration pipeline for your project
+### Task 2 (team work/project course): Design and configure Continuous Integration pipeline for your project

 1. Implement a functional CI/CD pipeline (on prototype level at least)